julia-popko/julia-popko.github.io/_projects/meetive.md

      style=false
      img=""
      alt_img=""
      content="My final product helps the user to organise meeting in four simple steps and to decide easily about the meeting venue thanks to the integrated system of categories and suggested places in the form of the poll.
 After voting, the meeting venue is set automatically and visible for all the guests.
+The final product also includes playful elements, such as the animation with the baloons.

-Tools: UX Research, Lean Canvas, Wireframing, Usability Testing, Prototyping on Sketch, InVision and Principle"
+UX Tools: UX Research, Interviews, Survey, Competitors' Analysis, Persona, Site Map, Information Architecture, User Flow, Lean Canvas, Wireframing, Usability Testing

+UI Tools: Moodboard, Style Tile, Atomic Design, Mock Ups, Micro Interactions, Usability Testing, Desirability Testing

+Softwares: Sketch, Adobe Illustrator, Marvel, Principle"
 %}